oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

         locator: //span[id='mySpan']/ancestor::form/
  ```

-3. ```class``` namespace for element class.
-It must be extended from ```Oro\Bundle\TestFrameworkBundle\Behat\Element\Element```
+3. ```class``` namespace for element's class that must be extended from ```Oro\Bundle\TestFrameworkBundle\Behat\Element\Element```.
-You can omit class, if so ```Oro\Bundle\TestFrameworkBundle\Behat\Element\Element``` will use by default.
+When omitted, the ```Oro\Bundle\TestFrameworkBundle\Behat\Element\Element``` class is used by default.

-4. ```options``` it's an array of extra options that will be set in options property of Element class
+4. ```options``` is an array of additional options that will be stored in ```options``` property of Element class.
-5. For the forms you can, and obviously should, add mapping option.
-   It will increase test speed and map form more accurately.
+It is highly recommended to supply a class with options mapping for the form elements.
+This will increase test speed and ensure more accurate fields mapping.

-### Form Mappings
+### Mapping Form Fields

-By default for mapping forms [named field selector](http://mink.behat.org/en/latest/guides/traversing-pages.html#named-selectors) used,
-that search fields by its id, name, label or placeholder.
-You free to use any of selectors for form mappings, as well as wrap element into concrete behat element
+By default, tests use the [named field selector](http://mink.behat.org/en/latest/guides/traversing-pages.html#named-selectors) to map form fields.
+Name field selector searched for the field by its id, name, label or placeholder.
+You are free to use any selector for form fields mapping, or wrap an element into the particular behat element.

 behat.yml
 ```yml